nisalup/rabbitmq-tests/README.md

 ## Listening on multiple queues asynchronously

-Example code on how to implement an async listener that can independently listen to two different queues using async code in python.
+Example code on how to implement a worker that can independently listen to two different queues using async code in python.